Szymon-Czuszek/SQL-Data-Science/README.md

 40. [EmployeesMoreCustomersThanKing.sql](EmployeesMoreCustomersThanKing.sql): Determining which employees serve more customers than the employee with the surname "King".
 41. [EmployeeBonusCalculation.sql](EmployeeBonusCalculation.sql): Calculating bonus for employees based on the number of orders they handled in 2017.
 42. [EmployeeSalesSummary.sql](EmployeeSalesSummary.sql): Generating a summary of sales made by each employee in 2018.
+43. [CustomerMonthlySales2017.sql](CustomerMonthlySales2017.sql): Generating a summary of monthly sales for each customer in 2017.

 ## Contributing